benbenbenbenbenben/quickjs/DEBUGGER.md

      },
    });
    ```

-4. In `main.js`, `onQuickJSDebugBreak` updates the UI:
+4. In `main.js`, `onQuickJSDebugBreakAsync` updates the UI and pauses:

    - It stores the latest stack string.
    - It uses `parseTopFrame(stackText, totalLines)` from `debugger-logic.js` to extract the top frame.
    - It highlights the current paused line in the editor.

-5. The "Step" and "Continue" buttons are implemented in the UI by rewriting source:
+   - It returns a Promise that is resolved when the user presses

-   - `transformCodeForStep(source, currentLine)` removes `debugger;` from the current line only (a crude single-step).
+     "Step" or "Continue", which lets the Asyncify-instrumented
-   - `transformCodeForContinue(source)` removes all `debugger;` statements.
+     QuickJS VM resume from the paused `debugger;` bytecode.

-This is intentionally simple: it demonstrates that the engine can signal `debugger;` pauses to the host and that the host can respond (e.g. by changing source and re-running).
+5. The "Step" and "Continue" buttons now resume the **same** VM instance.
+They no longer rewrite source or re-run the program from scratch; instead they resolve the pending debug Promise so the wasm stack continues from where it stopped.

 ## Building and running the browser debugger